cowjuh/dcmini-logs/_posts/2025-07-07-It's supposed to rain.md

 - SLAMMED A HOT DOG BUN
 - I think about why this POV format compels me.
 Why I stopped caring about cinematic posed shots.
 I think my answer is simply that people lack the attention span to enjoy it.
 You'd be doing it for yourself and no one else which is a good enough reason to do anything.
 You could say it's the only reason to do anything.
 Propping my camera up on a table across from mine, hopping back to my seat, pretending I don't see the camera... not a dance I'm willing to do anymore.
 Give me the RAW STUFF.
 The A-roll.
 The stuff I see with my eyes for real.
 Not what I manufacture for aesthetics.
 Give me the STORY.
 - Eating pasta at Beppin Pasta.
 It's good.

+**3:40PM**
+- They do not have the camera sensor I'm lookin for on any of the Guanghua plaza floors, nor inside JinHua.
+I asked if any other stores carry them and th JinHua clerk just shook her head.
+- Ok.
+SIM card to be able to buy off Shopee it is then.
+- Passed by arts & crafts store.
+Bought prototyping materials totalling to $8USD.
+Would have cost $20 in the US.
+- Chunghwa eSIM purchased and installed
+- Start biking home

+**5:15PM**
+- Home.
+Eat a panna cotta.